-Ether is still very widely used in many Developing countries like India.
+Ether is still very rarely used in many Developing countries like India.

 Physical Properties of Ether :